Prag8855/aab/content/guides/sick-leave.md

 Most employers ask for a [sick note](/glossary/Krankschreibung) if you are sick for more than 3 days.
 Some ask for a sick note on the first day that you are sick.[^6] In the first month of your [probation period](/glossary/Probezeit), get a sick note on the first day.[^7]

-You get a sick note from a doctor.
+You get a sick note from a *[[Hausarzt]]*.
 You can get it in person, with a phone call, or with a video call.
 You can use an app like [TeleClinic](https://www.teleclinic.com/) or [Doktor.de](https://doktor.de) instead of visiting a doctor.
 It's faster and easier.

 **[English-speaking doctors in Berlin ➞](/guides/english-speaking-doctors-berlin)**

 You can also get a [sick note](/glossary/Krankschreibung) for stress, depression, burnout, lack of sleep, and other mental health reasons.[^8]

+If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), the doctor visit is free.
+If you have [private](/glossary/private%20Krankenversicherung) or [expat](/glossary/Expat%20health%20insurance) health insurance, the cost depends on what your insurance covers, and on your [deductible](/glossary/Selbstbeteiligung).
+A short doctor visit without insurance costs around €60.[^30]

 ### 3. Send the sick note to your employer